subtotal/ai-toolkit/README.md

-# Subtotal Agent Toolkit
+# Subtotal AI Toolkit

-The Subtotal Agent Toolkit enables popular agent frameworks including LangChain, CrewAI, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with Subtotal APIs through function calling.
+The Subtotal AI Toolkit enables popular agent frameworks including LangChain, CrewAI, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with Subtotal APIs through function calling.
 The library is not exhaustive of the entire Subtotal API.
 It currently includes support for TypeScript with Python coming soon.